TranXition Program description

 - Be between 15 and 25 years of age;

-- Be able to communicate autonomously in English or French (with assistive technologies, strategies or ASL/LSQ interpreter if necessary);
+- Be able to communicate in English or French (with or without technical aids or an ASL/LSQ interpreter);

-- Be able to eat independently or direct their feeding;
+- Be able to feed themselves or direct their feeding;

 The TranXition Program primarily focuses on group intervention.